sybrew/the-seo-framework/readme.txt

 	* Twitter cards are no longer validated whether a card type is provided.
 		* Hence, returning an empty string to (TODO deprecated?) filter `'the_seo_framework_twittercard_output'` will no longer disable Twitter cards.
 	* When scripts are enqueued, it is now automatically determined whether late-enqueuing in the footer is necessary.
+	* Script templates no longer forward arguments by name, but put them sequentially in variable `$view_args` instead.
 * **Fixed:**
 	* Resolved PHP warning when editing a post type with altered term type availability.
 	* Resolved PHP warning when editing a user with editor capabilities on the primary network's site via WordPress Multisite user-edit interface.